orangepaydev/vibe-coding-llm-v1/README.md

 This repository contains organized project templates and configurations for various technology stacks, designed to accelerate development with best practices, coding standards, and proper tooling setup.

+## Repository with esamples

+Below are some repository that could be used as research or reference

+- [Awesome copilot](https://github.com/github/awesome-copilot) contains sample instruction file, prompts for CoPilot
+- [Awesome Claude code](https://github.com/hesreallyhim/awesome-claude-code) sample claude equivalent of Awesome copilot

+---

 ## Repository Structure

 ### 🌩️ Cloud Technologies